 I thought it could be the milk residue as my baby is breastfed.
 The presence of that white patch had no visible effects on my baby, no pain or soreness.
 But its appearance made me scared and I decided to visit the pediatrician.

 She told that the white patch could be thrush/yeast infection, caused by the fungus Candida albicans.

-Thrush or the white patch can be seen
+Thrush or the white patches can be seen

 • Inside the cheeks

 • On the tongue

 • Commonly found in babies of two months and younger, but could appear in older babies as well.

 • Overgrowth of yeast in baby’s mouth triggered by the hormonal changes after birth

 • Reduced level of healthy bacteria allowing Candida to spread , if the baby is on antibiotics .

 As a mom you can pass Candida to your baby ,